Madhupur, Deoghar

 Madhupur is a town with a municipality in Deoghar district in the Indian state of Jharkhand.
 It is a subdivisional town, famous for the production of sweets and widely considered a popular health resort for tourists as the water and overall climate is said to cure many stomach and digestion ailments.

 History

-Madhupur Junction railway station was used to store coal which was used as a fuel for steam engines.
+According to legends, the place is named after a Gopa named Madhu, who had a large herd of cattle in the region.